Neyer13/epec-custom-palette/README.md

 For instal the plugin you need to download the file zip and add in your WordPress environment.

 PERSONALIZATION :
-For change the color what do you like go in epec-custom-palette/epec-custom-palette.php and change the exdecimal color code and change in style.css too.
+For change the color what do you like go in epec-custom-palette/epec-custom-palette.php and change the hexdecimal color code and change in style.css too.

 Thank you !